Colorado only - Infiltrator IM-540, CM-1060 & IM-1530 septic tanks

 * Manhole Risers must be installed on all manways to allow lid removal at ground level without dirt falling into the tank.
 Two (2) manways on the IM-1060 and Three (3) on the IM-1530 tank with 2, 6, and 12 inch tall risers available.
 Tanks can be buried up to four feet deep, with burial at least 12 inch deep the norm.
 The lid is generally covered with geotextile fabric and a few inches of mulch, gravel, or pavers to protect it from sunlight damage.
 This product cannot be shipped later.

-* Safety Star Grids may not be required by your engineer, but they are a most highly recommended common-sense safety feature.
-Reinforced fiberglass safety grids screw into the manway risers with enough space left open in the center to insert a septic pumper hose and remove the filter for cleaning.
+* Safety Star Grids may not be "required" by your engineer, but they are a most highly recommended common-sense safety feature.
+These 250 pound rated reinforced fiberglass safety grids screw into the manway risers with enough space left open in the center to insert a septic pumper hose and remove the filter for cleaning.
 This product cannot be shipped later.

 Septic Tank Filter should always be installed on the outlet side of all septic tanks.
 Rated for up to 800 gallons per day, our kit comes with a handle extension and PL-68 'Versa-Tee' housing which can adapt to a 4 inch SDR35 or Sch40 pipe.
 Kit includes a free hole saw kit for cutting 5 inch diameter holes for septic tank inlet and outlet.
 This product ships via UPS Ground.